 A long-term outlook helps companies face the future confidently.

 Seven of the top 15 risks over the next decade are not in the top 15 list for 2022.
-With a disruptive decade ahead, organizations embracing the long view with a trust-based culture, effective utilization of data analytics and the ability to pivot at the speed of change are more likely to sustain their relevance.
+With a disruptive decade ahead, organisations embracing the long view with a trust-based culture, effective utilisation of data analytics and the ability to pivot at the speed of change are more likely to sustain their relevance.
 A longer-term perspective augments short-term risk awareness by helping leaders “reality test” their assumptions about markets and the business environment so that they’re more prepared for surprises as well as more decisive and agile in making timely adjustments to the strategy and business model.

 We encourage interested parties to read the executive summary of our survey results to learn more.
 Consistent with prior years, there are variations in views among boards and C-suite executives and across geographic regions and multiple industry groups regarding the magnitude and severity of risks for 2031.

 For more about the top risks for the next decade, read the article here.

 Listen to our Board Perspectives podcasts, which provide practical insights and guidance for new and experienced board members alike.